PA-RISC Chipsets

 MMC/SMC

-Most systems with a PA-7200, PA-8000 or PA-8200 processor use a combination of the MMC and SMC memory controllers to attach the main system memory to the Runway processor bus.
-The I/O is controlled by the U2/UTurn I/O adapters on the same Runway bus.
+Most systems with 64-bit PA-7200, PA-8000 or PA-8200 processors use a combination of HP MMC and SMC memory controllers to attach the main system memory to the Runway processor bus.
+I/O is controlled by the HP U2/UTurn I/O adapters on the same Runway bus.

 - Master Memory Controller MMC attaches with 64-bit to the Runway processor bus and 128-bit to the memory, 960 MB/s data rate